-AIP [ICAO]-

-(See ICAO term AERONAUTICAL INFORMATION PUBLICATION.)
+AIP [ICAO]- (See ICAO term AERONAUTICAL INFORMATION PUBLICATION.)

-AIR CARRIER DISTRICT OFFICE-An FAA field office serving an assigned geographical area, staffed with Flight Standards personnel serving the aviation industry and the general public on matters related to the certification and operation of scheduled air carriers and other large aircraft operations.
+AIR CARRIER DISTRICT OFFICE- An FAA field office serving an assigned geographical area, staffed with Flight Standards personnel serving the aviation industry and the general public on matters related to the certification and operation of scheduled air carriers and other large aircraft operations.

 AIR DEFENSE EMERGENCY- A military emergency condition declared by a designated authority.
 This condition exists when an attack upon the continental U.S., Alaska, Canada, or U.S. installations in Greenland by hostile aircraft or missiles is considered probable, is imminent, or is taking place.
-(Refer to AIM.)

-AIR DEFENSE IDENTIFICATION ZONE (ADIZ)-The area of airspace over land or water, extending upward from the surface, within which the ready identification, the location, and the control of aircraft are required in the interest of national security.
+AIR DEFENSE IDENTIFICATION ZONE (ADIZ)- An area of airspace over land or water in which the ready identification, location, and control of all aircraft (except for Department of Defense and law enforcement aircraft) is required in the interest of national security.